uranian throne

 He got the more positive murmurs he wanted from this.
 His next step must be to make committed companions out of this cluster of folk, most of whom he knew by name.

-On the other hand Barlayn Lamiroth was less pleased to note the presence of the lone foregrounder in the bunch: Bizzid Folomm, a smart young woman but a character whom the Noad, in the present instance, could have done without.
+On the other hand Barlayn Lamiroth was less pleased to note the presence of the lone foregrounder in the bunch: Bizzid Folomm, a smart young woman, but a character whom the Noad in the present instance could have done without.

 With apologies to Bizzid, then, we have to record that the Noad viewed her as a silly woman.
-The youngish brassy-blonde alapatea [think "anecdotalist-socialite-poet-reporter"] was, by Barlayn's standards, an airhead.
-Ordinarily he would have shrugged this off with equanimity.
-Indeed he shrugged now, but without the equanimity...

-Meanwhile his companions were being affected by the apparition that glowed in the fifth-floor bay window a hundred yards down the street.
-The sight was close enough to appall with a threat of direness, yet far enough to blur in a veil of creepy doubts.
-Gstatt quavered, "Noad, that thing - "
+His companions were being affected by the apparition that glowed in the fifth-floor bay window a hundred yards down the street.
+The sight, with its mysterious threat of direness, was close enough to appall yet far enough to blur amid creepy doubts.

 By employing that figure of speech, which we Uranians use for 'to make the unknown known', he aimed to inspire their natural eagerness for action.
-A springiness was what he hoped to see, rather than the drooping shoulders he did see.
+A springiness was what he hoped to see.
+Not the drooping shoulders that, sadly, he did see.
+Had these folk been sapped by events?
+Did the ordinary citizens of Olhoav lacked the resilience of yore?

-Had they been sapped by events?
-Did the ordinary folk of Olhoav lacked the resilience of yore?
-Perhaps, yet I must continue to believe in my people.
+Perhaps they do, and yet I must continue to believe in my people.

 He turned to lead the way at a hastening trot before they could have second thoughts.
 And - they followed.
+Well, that was something.

 Upon reaching the Oxpeihon he hurtled through its lobby and began to mount its stairs, his followers clattering up behind him.
 They were, he hoped, drawn by the powerful, deep-seated loyalty of citizens to their Noad.
-Aware nevertheless that Fate had given him support of average quality, from which he had better not expect miracles of devotion at this dubious time, the Noad at each bend of the staircase glanced back to assure himself that he still led the group of men and women whom chance had appointed to swirl in his wake, be they backgrounders or foregrounders; whichever - they were all Olhoavans, for goodness' sake...
+Aware that Fate had given him support of average quality, from which he had better not expect miracles of devotion at this dubious time, the Noad at each bend of the staircase glanced back to assure himself that he still led the group of men and women whom chance had appointed to swirl in his wake, be they backgrounders or foregrounders; whichever - they were all Olhoavans, for goodness' sake...

 Never mind - the issue faded away as he told himself that they might all be rushing on a fool's errand if the Glowing Face was not still visible by the time they reached the fifth floor window.